tenancy/docs/docs/tenancy/1.x/affects-routes.md

 ```

 ## Configuring
-After the installation of the package, all you have to do is configuring the package in the way you want.
+After the installation of the package, all you have to do is configure the package in the way you want.
 Like most affects, this package will fire an event `Tenancy\Affects\Routes\Events\ConfigureRoutes`, which will provide you with some functionality to load and configure your routes:
 - `flush()`, this will remove all currently loaded routes.
 - `fromFile()`, this will allow you to load routes from a specific file.